dhis2/bot/README.md

             found in a commit, description, or comment.
 Optionally, add a link to the PR in the Jira ticket.
     -   [ ] Summon a `yarn-deduplication` run with a `@dhis2-bot dedupe` comment.
+-   Workflows: Schedule
+    -   [ ] Trigger a workflow in another repo on a schedule to avoid the workflow being disabled due to lack of activity in the repo.